Remembering Uncle Phil: The Green Beret Who Saved Me With His Heart

 Phil had divorced his first wife, but often visited Fayetteville, North Carolina to visit the children he had with her.
 When he was stationed in Austria, he took up with a Viennese woman named Elizabeth that we called “Sissy”.
 Phil had a daughter with Sissy, but they didn’t marry.
 Sissy managed to keep the child as a single mother, a request that the Austrian government rarely approved in the 1960s.

-My mother dragged me to San Diego, where I spent interminable hours sitting in a courtroom watching the divorce proceedings.
+My mother dragged me to San Diego, where we spent interminable hours sitting in a courtroom during Sissy’s divorce proceedings.
 I was a nervous ten-year-old, and fidgeted with the metal ring on my finger to combat the boredom.
 On a few occasions, the ring fell from my finger to the floor with a high-pitched “ping”.
 Then my ears rang as my mom delivered a cuff to my head for dropping the ring.

 After one long day in court, I was left alone with my young cousin Claudia.
-We sat on the floor of Sissy’s barren San Diego apartment and watched a fuzzy black-and-white TV as Neil Armstrong took his first steps on the moon.
-Sissy and my mother had dashed out to get a bucket of chicken, but didn’t return for three hours.
-I wanted to enjoy the moon walk, but I feared my mother’s wrath if I didn’t remain focused on babysitting Claudia.
-They eventually returned, smelling like wine and bearing a bucket of cold chicken.
+We sat on the floor of Sissy’s barren San Diego apartment and watched a fuzzy black-and-white TV that displayed Neil Armstrong taking his first steps on the moon.
+Sissy and my mother left me to babysit little Claudia as they dashed out to get a bucket of chicken, but didn’t return for three hours.
+I wanted to enjoy the moon walk, but I feared my mother’s wrath if I didn’t remain focused on tending to Claudia.
+When they returned, the chicken was cold and they smelled like wine.

-That was my mother in a nutshell: she was either breathing down my neck, screaming every time I played a sour note during piano practice — or abandoning me for hours at a time while her eyes bored through thick mystery novels (5–7 of them per week), or as she gossiped on the phone to her friends.
-She made sure I understood early on that I was not to approach her if she was holding a book or a telephone handset.
+My mother had two modes: she was either breathing down my neck, screaming every time I played a sour note during piano practice — or abandoning me for hours at a time while her eyes bored through thick mystery novels (5–7 per week), or while she gossiped on the phone to her friends.
+Early on, she made sure I understood that I was not to approach her if she was holding a book or a telephone handset.

-You may have noticed that I haven’t mentioned my father, and that’s because there isn’t much to mention.
-He was either out working, golfing or napping when he was home.
+You may have noticed that I haven’t mentioned my father.
+That’s because there isn’t much to mention.
+He was either out working, golfing or when he was home, napping.
 When he was home and awake he rarely spoke, content to let my mom run the show.

-After the divorce proceedings, Mom brought Sissy and her daughter Claudia to live with us in suburban Los Angeles.
-In between gossip phone calls, Mom was talking to her brother, urging him to come visit.
+After Sissy’s divorce proceedings, Mom brought Sissy and her daughter Claudia to live with us in suburban Los Angeles.
+In between gossip calls, Mom phoned her brother, urging him to come visit.
 Phil relented, and a few days into his stay, I spied him kissing Sissy as I walked by the guest bedroom.
+It was jarring, because I had never seen my parents kiss like that.

 Basking in the afterglow of her matchmaking prowess, my mom softened temporarily while Uncle Phil, Sissy and Claudia stayed with us.
 I de-tensioned my shoulders and let my guard down for a few glorious days.